She can't understand what's going on.

 And so she did.

-When she first opened her eyes to behold her new surroundings the newly dubbed "Madara" - what would be the use of using the name that no one here would ever acknowledge her by? - went through the stages of five stages of grief as her clinical mind noted.
+When she first opened her eyes to behold her new surroundings the newly dubbed "Madara" - what would be the use of using the name that no one here would ever acknowledge her by? - cycled through her grief like a well oiled machine.

-She began to diligently reject the reality of the situation, ignoring the calm insistent voice in her head telling her to face the facts and stuck her proverbial head in the sand.
-It was a normal reaction to rationalize overwhelming emotions and she was drowning.
-It was a defense mechanism that buffered the immediate shock and she blocked out the words, hiding from the facts.
-But it was only a temporary response that carried her through the first wave of pain.
+She knew it was a normal reaction to rationalize overwhelming emotions and she was drowning.
+It was that classic defense mechanism that buffered the shock and she blocked out the words, hiding from what was plain in her face.

 Soon after came anger and it burned through her veins like molten lava.